Quantum-Accelerators/template/docs/example_docs/setup/prep.md

 ### Via a Desktop Client

 You can use a desktop client to interface with GitHub.
-It is worthwhile to learn how to use such a program for your day-to-day work and is what we recommend.
+It is worthwhile to learn how to use such a program for your day-to-day work.

 !!!
 Tip